NathanDennis1/Modeling-Financial-Portfolios/milestone2/readme.md

 4. Additional Preprocessing:
    - Before January 2023, data is the `VALUE` column of `INFOTABLE` is reported is thousands of USD.
 After that, `VALUE` is reported rounded to the nearest USD.
 If we look at previous quarters, we must preprocess the data accordingly.
    - Mention how we can leverage database (like sql) to effectively handle large computational needs.

+For the 'VALUE' column, we noted that there are many observations with 0's indicating 0 market value.
+We plan to investigate if these values hold any meaninful insights before we proceed.
+These observations could harm analysis, as these 0 values could distrupt continuity of time series analysis.
+However, these observations could provide some context as to the market value of certain stocks for companies and help identify trends for buying and selling behaviors.

+We also note that there are several outliers for market value.
+Some observations have market values over 100 billion, major outliers compared to some of the rest of the companies.
+These are highly successful companies, such as Microsoft, Nvidia, Amazon, and Apple.
+We plan to use standardization to scale this variable to mitigate the influence of these larger companies and see how they compare with the rest of our data.
+This standardization process involves subtracting by the mean and dividing by the standard deviation, putting this variable on the same scale.

+There is major data imbalance within some of the categorical variables in our dataset, some classes have far fewer samples than others.
+To mitigate this issue, we plan to experiment with different strategies, one which is stratified cross-validation to ensure each fold contains the same proportion of a class label across the dataset.
+This can mitigate the issue of data inbalance favoring the majority class.

+(This is what I had for the data imbalance before the meeting, may not be as useful)

+To mitigate this imbalance, we plan to test different strategies including resampling or utilizing different algorithms.
+We plan to experiement using resampling by oversampling the minority class to balance the distribution when conducting analysis.